 What happens if I miss a day?

 Nothing.
-Skip it and reflect the next day.
-A reflection habit is not a streak.
-It's a practice.
-Missing one day doesn't erase the value of all the other entries.
-Guilt about missing is more damaging to the habit than the missed entry itself.
+Just reflect the next day.
+This isn't a streak.
+Missing one day doesn't erase the value of everything else you've written.
+The guilt about missing is honestly more damaging to the habit than the gap itself.

 Morning or evening: which works better for reflection?